-The treatment for erectile dysfunction depends on what is causing it.
-After your healthcare provider checks you for medical problems and medicines that might cause erectile dysfunction, they may have you try a medicine to help with erectile dysfunction.
-Sildenafil (brand name: Viagra), tadalafil and vardenafil are medicines that are taken by mouth that help maintain an erection.
 Not everyone can use these medicines.
 Your healthcare provider may talk to you about alprostadil if oral medicines aren’t an option for you.
-Alprostadil is a synthetic version of prostaglandin E. It can be injected into the penis or inserted as a tiny suppository into the urethra.
-Your healthcare provider will help you decide which treatment is best for you.
+Alprostadil is a synthetic version of prostaglandin E. It can be injected into the penis or inserted as a tiny suppository into the urethra (the hole at the end of the penis).
+Your healthcare provider can help you decide which treatment is best for you.

-Follow your healthcare provider’s instructions.
+Follow your healthcare provider’s instructions when taking ED medication.
 Usually, a man takes 1 tablet 30 minutes to 1 hour before he plans to have sex.
 You should not take more than 1 tablet in 24 hours.
-The medicine comes in tablets of 25 mg, 50 mg and 100 mg.
-Most patients start with 50 mg.

-Even if you take sildenafil, you still need physical and mental stimulation and desire to have an erection.
-If your first dose of Viagra doesn’t help, contact your healthcare provider.
+Even if you take the medicine, you still need physical and mental stimulation and desire to have an erection.
+If your first dose doesn’t help, contact your healthcare provider.
 Your healthcare provider may want to change your tablet strength.

 - Flushing (face and upper body turning red and warm)